History of Buchanan County Historical Society

 CAPT.
 D.S.
 LEE MANSION

 The D.S.
 Lee Mansion is an 1860’s brick home built by the first mayor of Independence.
 The Buchanan County Historical Society now owns this mansion.
 The hospital additions were removed and the areas are now green-space owned by the City.
-We have a 5-year plan in place to have the mansion listed on the National Register of Historic Places and have it restored into a house museum.
+The mansion listed was added to the National Register of Historic Places.
 It is our intent to utilize this as a place to meet for small groups, weddings, bridge club or just a cup of coffee.
 The historical society owns enough antique furniture to completely furnish this 9-room home.

 BUCHANAN COUNTY GENEALOGICAL SOCIETY